Catfriend1/syncthing-android/README.md

 # Switching from the (now deprecated) official version

-Switching is easier then you may think!
+Switching is easier than you may think!

 - On Syncthing on the official app, go into the settings and create a backup.
 - Confirm you can see that backup in your files.